Kgroll/bug-free/README.md

 - must include at least one upper case letter
 - must include at least one lower case letter
 - must include at least one digit
-- must include at least one special characte
+- must include at least one special character

 ## Table of Contents